For short stays, disposable masks work fine - make sure they're rated n95 or better, and have two head straps.

 TotoBobo is also not cheap, but the replacement filters are very affordable.
 They filter a bit less effectively than the Respro claims to (94% vs. 99%), but the mask is much easier to put on correctly (ensuring no outside air leaks in), it's compact and light, and you don't look like a movie villain.
 Gets a bit sweaty, but you can buy a version for heavy exertion which only covers the mouth.

 Infipure is a new company with in-nostril filters.
 Odd feeling at first, but you get used to it.
 Useful if you have a small or medium sized nose.
 Mine is on the large end of things (not Pinocchio, but a healthy European-style nose), and it feels like air gets in around the edges.
 Definitely less obtrusive, and a brilliant idea.

 Download a China Air Quality app, or use a trusted website (such as bjair.info ) to know when it's time to don the mask.
 And spend more time in the many parks here.
 Trees are your friends.

-Good luck - it's a great city! almost 5 years agoAnswered by Josh via WorldNomads.com
+Good luck - it's a great city! about 5 years agoAnswered by Josh via WorldNomads.com